Comparing Danone (DANOY) and Its Competitors

 Profitability

-This table compares Danone and its peers’ net margins, return on equity and return on assets.
+This table compares Danone and its rivals’ net margins, return on equity and return on assets.

 |Net Margins